harisont/Bidibibasididati/Basi di dati su larga scala e data mining/DMnotes.md

 # Data
 The type and the quality of the data are important for successful data mining.
 Also, raw data often have to be preprocessed so that thay better fit a specific data mining technique.
-Data quality issues that often need to be addressed include both the presence of noice and outliers and missing, inconsistent, duplicate, biased or otherwise unrepresentative data.
 A __data set__ is a collection of _data objects_ or _records_ described by a number of _attributes_.
 An __attribute__ is a property of a data object that may vary from one sample to another and from one time to another, associated to numerical or symbolic values by a a _measurement scale_.

 ## Types of data